Designory/build-diff/README.md

 ### Options

 ```
   -q, --quiet          Hides progress as it compares the directories.
 Defaults to false.
   -j, --json           Outputs results as JSON.
 Defaults to false.
+  -o, --output <name>  Name of the output folder and ZIP file.
+Defaults to "build_for_upload".
 ```

 ## Examples

+### Standard Example

 Given two folders `old/` and `new/`, whose contents are shown below:
 ```